 Hunt for the Wilderpeople (2016)

-If New Zealand wasn’t on the bucket list, it will be after watching this one – and if you want to see these beautiful landscapes for yourself (without getting lost) head to the North Island Volcanic Plateau and the Waitakere Ranges.
+If NZ wasn’t on the bucket list, it will be after watching this one – and if you want to see these beautiful landscapes for yourself (without getting lost) head to the North Island Volcanic Plateau and the Waitakere Ranges.

 James Bond (various)

-James Bond has been traveling the world on our screens (in various guises) since 1962, and with 24 films under his belt, he is one of the most well-traveled characters to ever hit our screens.
-Although we will admit he generally isn’t traveling for pleasure – the places he visits have some of the most beautiful scenery – and in the latest installment (Spectre) the clinic high in the snow-covered mountains appears to be on top of the world.
-If scenes like these don’t inspire your wanderlust, I don’t know what will.
+James Bond has been traveling around the world on our screens (in various guises) since 1962, and with 24 films under his belt, he is one of the most well-traveled characters to ever hit our screens.
+Although we will admit he generally isn’t traveling for pleasure – the places he visits have some of the most beautiful scenery – and in one of the most recent installments (Spectre) the clinic high in the snow-covered mountains appears to be on top of the world.
+If scenes like these don’t inspire the travel lover in you, I don’t know what will.

 Thelma and Louise (1991)

-Later becoming known as a statement feminist film, Thelma & Louise portrays the adventures and misadventures of the meek and mild Thelma (Geena Davis) and Louise (Susan Sarandon) as they begin a journey on an innocent fishing trip before fleeing to Mexico after unforeseen circumstances arise.
+Later becoming known as a statement feminist film, Thelma & Louise portrays the adventures and misadventures of the meek and mild Thelma (Geena Davis) and Louise (Susan Sarandon) as they begin a road trip style journey on an innocent fishing trip before fleeing to Mexico after unforeseen circumstances arise along the way.

 To hit the road and visit the filming locations yourself head to the Cowboy Country Bar in Long Beach; or the motel where the friends meet up with J.D.
 (Brad Pitt) is the Vagabond Inn in downtown Los Angeles.
 The desert scenes, meanwhile, were around Moab, Utah – including those supposedly featuring the Grand Canyon.